eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 If it's easy, you're missing something.
 That's my new motto for Operating System things.
 Speaking of which, we are missing something.
 Context switches.
 Since each process has its own page table, processes can't share the TLB.
 UGH.
 There are a few ways to deal with this.
 One is to flush the TLB on a context switch, so that each process starts with a fresh TLB.
 The downside of this is that each process starts with a fresh TLB, so all the caching work just goes down the drain.
 Another approach is to allow multiple processes to use the TLB, but differentiate which entry belongs to which process by using an "Address Space Identifier" or ASI.
 The downside of this is that processes need to share the already small TLB, so even fewer translations can be cached.

 Then there is the issue of cache eviction.
 As the quote goes "There are only two hard things in Computer Science: cache invalidation and naming things".
-The TLB will eventually get full, but subsequenty translations will still need to be saved.
+The TLB will eventually get full, but subsequent translations will still need to be saved.
 How do we decide which entry to evict?
 TBD.

 #### Advanced Paging